ibm-cloud-docs/key-protect/key-rings.md

   A key can only belong to one key ring.
 Key ring assignment happens upon key creation.
 If a key ring id is not passed in upon creation, the key will belong to the default key ring.

-- **It's not recommended to apply both the keyRing and resource/resourceType attributes on a single IAM policy.**
-  When creating IAM access policies, it is recommended that you specify at most either a key ring ID or a resource ID.

 ## Creating key rings with the API
 {: #create-key-ring-api}